timkettering/SwiftTicTacToe/README.md

 # SwiftTicTacToe
-iOS / Swift implementation of a tic-tac-toe game

 Implemented as a technical excercise.
-Makes use of minimax game engine with a few short cuts.
+This is a 100% Swift implementation of an Tic-Tac-Toe game for iOS.

+The game engine is a greedy min-max algorithm that attempts to find the shortest winning path.